President And Melania Trump Sacrificing Quality Time With Their Eight Grandchildren For White House Duties?

 Melania has visited dozens of children in hospitals all over the world and can be seen reading poems and children’s books in schools, coloring with sick children, snapping selfies, signing bandages, and even speaking in Italian.
 Yet, Melania Trump has rarely been photographed with any of her own grandchildren.

 Granted, Donald Trump has eight grandchildren.
-Ivanka Trump and Jared Kushner are parents to Arabella, 5, Joseph, 3, and one-year-old, Theodore.
+Ivanka Trump and Jared Kushner are parents to Arabella, 5, Joseph, 3, and 1-year-old Theodore.

 Donald Jr. and Vanessa (née Haydon) Trump’s brood include Kai, 10, Donald III, 8, Tristan, 5, Spencer, 4, and Chloe, 3.
 Meanwhile, Eric and Lara, are expecting a baby boy.